metacpan/metacpan-cpan-extracted/distros/D/DBIx-QuickORM/README.md

     My goal is to start with the interface, make it approachable, easy to start, etc. I also want the interface to be intuitive to use.
 I also want expandability.
 I also want to make sure I adopt the good ideas and capabilities from DBIx::Class.
-Only a fol would say DBIx::Class has nothing of value.
+Only a fool would say DBIx::Class has nothing of value.

 ## MAINTENANCE COMMITMENT